Unconditional Randomization Tests for Interference: Introduction

-\paragraph{Structure of the paper.} First, Section \ref{sec:setup} introduces the general setup and establishes all necessary notation.
-Then, Section \ref{sec:PNRT} presents the PNRT procedure, which includes the pairwise imputable statistics (Section \ref{sec:test_stat}) and the \textit{p}-value based on pairwise comparisons (Section \ref{sec:pvalue_pair}).
-Section \ref{sec:multi} proposes a framework for determining the boundary of interference and adjusting for sequential testing.
-Next, Section \ref{sec:apply} applies the method to a large-scale policing experiment in Bogot\'a, Colombia, with Section \ref{sec:simu} reporting the results of a Monte Carlo experiment calibrated to this setting.
-Finally, Section \ref{sec:conclude} concludes the paper.
-The Appendix provides additional empirical and theoretical results, as well as the proofs.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:setup} introduces the general framework, notation, and the null hypothesis of interest.
+Section~\ref{sec:PIRT} details the PIRT procedure, including the construction of pairwise imputable statistics and the corresponding \textit{p}-value based on pairwise comparisons.
+Section~\ref{sec:apply} applies the method to a large-scale policing experiment in Bogot\'a, Colombia, while Section~\ref{sec:simu} presents results from a Monte Carlo study calibrated to this setting.
+Section~\ref{sec:conclude} concludes.
+Additional empirical and theoretical results, as well as proofs, are provided in the appendix.

-\section{Setup and null hypothesis of interest}
+\section{Setup and Null Hypothesis of Interest}